Ngwaru/Ngwaru/README.md

 - 👋 Hi, I’m @Ngwaru
-- 👀 I’m interested in AI in Medicine.
+- 👀 I’m interested in <a href="https://github.com/Ngwaru/CXR">AI in Medicine</a>.
 I love developing computer vision apps for application in medicine
 - 🌱 I’m currently working on <a href="https://github.com/Ngwaru/histology_vision_transformer"> Vision Transformers in histopathology.</a>
 - 💞️ I’m looking to collaborate on vision transformers in medical computer vision (Laparoscopy, Radiology, Histology and Dermatology) is it better to combine transformers with CNNs
 - 📫 How to reach me on https://www.linkedin.com/in/ngwaru-munodawafa-b1a71026/